wwszola/VXTool/README.md

 # text_render
-### Single file tool for rendering text-based animation grid.
+### Single file tool for rendering text-based, animated grid.
 Based on PyGame.
 Recording uses system call `ffmpeg` for stitching frames into video, but it's not needed for rendering.

 `py text_render.py template`